KrisnaSantosa15/feature-selection-svm-comparison/README.md

 ## 🌟 Project Overview

 Welcome to the Wine Quality Predictor project!
 Here, I want to find the best feature selection algorithm for predicting wine quality using Support Vector Machines (SVM).
-By comparing five different feature selection methods, I aim to identify the most effective approach for this classification task.
+By comparing five different feature selection methods (+1 metaheuristic algorithm), I aim to identify the most effective approach for this classification task.

 This project inspired by these papers that i've read:
 - [A comprehensive survey on feature selection in the various ﬁelds of machine learning](https://doi.org/10.1007/s10489-021-02550-9)